Aspherical 4-manifolds with elementary amenable fundamental group: existence: realization of boundaries

 The case when $\pi=1$ is well understood.
 The manifold $M$ must be contractible, and taking the boundary gives a bijective correspondence between compact contractible topological 4-manifolds and homology 3-spheres \cite[Corollary 9.3C and Proposition 11.6A]{FQ}.
+The simplest nontrivial smooth examples of this type are the Mazur 4-manifolds, formed by adding a 2-handle to $D^3\times{S^1}$ with attaching circle homologous to the $S^1$ factor on the boundary.

 More generally, if $M$ is a 4-manifold with nonempty boundary then taking boundary connected sum with a contractible 4-manifold does not change $\pi$ (or the homotopy type of $M$) but changes $\partial{M}$ by connected sum with a homology 3-sphere.
 (Conversely, every such $M$ with $\pi$ elementary amenable and $\partial{M}\not=\emptyset$ is a boundary connected sum $M_0\natural{C}$, where $C$ is contractible and $\partial{M_0}$ is prime, by Corollary \ref{prime bdry} below.)

-Theorem \ref{B} is an immediate consequence of the next result and the Borel Existence Theorem for pairs with $\pi$ elementary amenable, since the closed case (case (4)) was settled in \cite{AJ}.